venGaza/starwars/readme.md

 # StarWars Adventure

 This is a CLI rooms program built in C++ based in the Star Wars universe.
 The game makes use to text based commands to allow the user to move through the gameworld.
 The user has just crash landed in a strange place and realize he/she has a limited time to escape an impending dark force.
 Along the way, the user will have a opportunities to discover powerful items which may aid in their escape.
-Do you have what it takes, or will you succumb to the danger that lurk?
+Do you have what it takes, or will you succumb to the danger that lurks?

 ## Getting Started